JuliaData/DataFrames.jl/docs/src/man/getting_started.md

  (x1 = 1, x2 = 3, y = 5)
  (x1 = 2, x2 = 4, y = 6)
 ```
-Now assume that a data frame `df` contains predictions from a model producing scores
-for three levels `a`, `b` and `c` of a nominar target variable.
-For each row we want to get the level with the highest score.
+With this approach, we can easily compute for each row the name of column with the highest score:
 ```
 julia> using Random